Reminisce (rapper): Book of Rap Stories

 Reminisce's first album, Book of Rap Stories, was released on 31 March 2012.
 He started recording the album in 2010 after linking up with the studio producer Sarz at Edge Records Studios.
 The studio allowed him to make the album bilingual.
 The album was produced by Sarz, Legendury Beatz, Joshbeatz, Jospo and PastorChild.
 The album did well commercially in the southern part of Nigeria.

 Alaga Ibile

 His second album, Alaga Ibile, was officially released on 15 November 2013.
 It marked a significant milestone in his music career.
 Alaga Ibile translates to "Chairman of the City" in Yoruba.

 The album sold million of copies before the end of 2014.
-In 2014, Time Magazine named Reminisce as one of seven "world rappers you should meet".
+In 2014, Time magazine named Reminisce one of the seven "World Rappers You Should Meet.”
+He was also named by Nigerian music site NotJustOk, as one of the top three hip-hop artists of 2014.

 Baba Hafusa

-Reminisce's third album, Baba Hafusa, was released in April 30, 2015.
+Reminisce's third album, Baba Hafusa, was released on April 30, 2015.
 Reminisce became the first hip hop artist in Africa to have an album debut on the US Billboard World Albums chart at no. 12.

 Described as a "genre busting album", it was a strong contender for album of the year with music critics and fans alike applauding the fusion of sounds to form a unique blend of hip hop, fuji and Afrobeats.